ajuna-network/Ajuna/pallets/ajuna-board/README.md

 ### Genesis Configuration

-This runner pallet does not have any genesis configuration.
+This `ajuna-board` pallet does not have any genesis configuration.

 ### Types